Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Who's at Risk?

-Our bodies do a great job of flushing out toxins but there are those who are at greater risk of toxicity
+The human body typically does a great job of flushing out toxins, but some people are at greater risk of experiencing toxicity

-While it's not necessary to walk around paranoid about everything you touch, you should know the risks involved when handling certain chemicals or being in certain environments.
+While walking around paranoid about everything you touch is unnecessary, you should know the risks when handling certain chemicals or being in specific environments.

 Always take the proper precautions whenever necessary.

-They can provide advice, tests and/or treatment if necessary.
+They can provide advice, tests, and treatment if necessary.

-Please know, this information is not meant to scare you.
-Most of us will not become exposed to these toxins to the degree that we develop toxicity.
-However, it is important to be informed if you have been exposed or you handle, work with or live with any of these toxins or have issues detoxifying due to liver or kidney problems.
+However, it is important to be informed if you have been exposed to, handle, work with, or live with any of these toxins or have issues detoxifying due to liver or kidney problems.

-Although rare, toxicity is a rarely discussed biological cause of anxiety.
+Although uncommon, toxicity is a rarely discussed biological cause of anxiety.

 We've provided this information to bring this topic to greater awareness.

-When we are injured (especially with head trauma) our brains and bodies may not function properly until the injury is corrected or our bodies can recover.
+When a person is injured (especially with head trauma), their brain and body may not function at their best until the injury is corrected or their body can recover.

-If we suffer from an illness, disease or have an underlying infection, any number of our mind/body systems may be affected; causing imbalance or overcompensation in one system at the expense of the other.
+If you suffer from an illness or disease, any of your mind/body systems may be affected, causing imbalance or overcompensation in one system at the expense of the other.

-We may begin to worry about our recovery or future health.
+They might begin to worry about recovery or their future health.

-But what we are discussing here are health issues that have been directly linked to causing anxiety symptoms – not anxiety/worry as our reaction to the illness.
+But what we are discussing here are health issues that have been directly linked to causing anxiety symptoms – not anxiety/worry as a reaction to the illness.

-Health issues that cause anxiety generally have a direct effect on the key systems we've been discussing.
+Health issues that cause anxiety typically affect the essential systems we've been discussing.
 These include neurotransmitters and brain function, nervous system function, and hormones.

 Always discuss any health-related issues with your doctor.
 The information provided is for educational purposes only and should not be considered medical advice.